sanketmaru/scully-blog/blog/5-first-babel-plugin.md

 ---
-title: Wrote my first babel plugin!( Its Simple )
+title: 'Wrote my first babel plugin!( Its Simple )'
-author: Sanket Maru
+author: 'Sanket Maru'
-date: 2019-06-22
+date: 2019-06-22T00:00:00.000Z
 hero: ./assets/images/ast-explorer.png
+published: true
-excerpt: I wrote my first babel plugin which reduces the size of the web app my removing class methods and jsx elements.
-The motivation is to remove class methods which are not executed when app is viewed in mobile view.
+excerpt: 'I wrote my first babel plugin which reduces the size of the web app my removing class methods and jsx elements.
+The motivation is to remove class methods which are not executed when app is viewed in mobile view.'
+slugs:
+    - ___UNPUBLISHED___ke6pr7n6_Ho61wc6C4qpRYD3C91ihIPPDM0jeKf8W

 ---
 To write a babel plugin first you need to understand how babel plugins work.
 I will write down the things i required to write the plugin :-

 1. Go through the basics of [Babel-handbook](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md).